 As if these health and speed issues were not enough, many are now also concerned about the potential for computer-based elections to be hacked.
 Therefore, auditability and accountability has become crucial.
 Several election authorities consider printing digital ballots to be an option for setting up a second layer of security.
 This extra step builds confidence in the election process and further safeguards voters rights.

-With all of these troubles in mind, governments worldwide are turning towards new technologies to help combat issues and usher in major changes that will satisfy modern voters.
+With all of these troubles in mind, governments worldwide are turning towards new voting scanning machines to help combat issues and usher in major changes that will satisfy modern voters.

 Looking to develop a fair, safe and fast election process for your constituents?

-Read on to explore the current challenges facing ballot processors and how ibml solves them.
+Read on to explore the current challenges facing paper ballot voting systems and how ibml solves them.